prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 duration of notes, adjusting velocity, and editing automation.
 Ardour provides tools to edit these settings both interactively and numerically.

-So let's review available tool and then do a quick exercise.
+So let's review available tools and then do a quick exercise.

 Most of the editing assumes having at least one note selected in a MIDI region.
 We'll start with selecting notes.